osgi/osgi.enroute.site/_services/org.osgi.service.cm.md

 ## When to Use?

 Configuration Admin is, obviously, about configuration.
 It is probably one of the most fundamental specifications in the compendium.
+You should use
-Though you should use Configuration Admin any time you need configuration, you should actually rarely use it directly.
+Configuration Admin any time you need configuration, but you should rarely use it directly.

 Declarative Services, the rock solid foundation of OSGi enRoute, has a very close integration with Configuration Admin.
 In almost all cases you will receive your configuration in the `activate` method.
 So if you just want to get configuration data, then consult the [Declarative Services][1] service catalog entry.

-Hmm, you seem to be still reading, so be prepared to dive a bit deeper.
+Hmm, you're still reading so be prepared to dive a bit deeper.
 There are a few advanced cases where directly using Configuration Admin comes in handy.

 * You're writing middleware and need to work closely with Configuration Admin.
 * You want to receive multiple configurations